Terlingua, a Big Bend ghost town refuses to die.

 Terlingua Trading Post and Starlight Restaurant

 As more tourists crowded onto the Trading Post porch, we decided to beat the cook-off crowd and have an early dinner at the Starlight.
-The food was good.
-The margaritas were a little too sweet but I’ve only found one place in the country that makes them the slightly bitter way I like them, yet I keep searching.
+The food was ok.
+The margaritas were a little too sweet.
+So far, I’ve only found one place in the country that makes them the slightly bitter way I like them, yet I keep searching.

-After dinner, we walked outside have another beer on the Trading Post porch.
-The sun had set and we found a good people-watching spot next to the lightly used can crusher.
-My late father-in-law loved his beer can crusher so we took a video of Shane working the contraption to honor Pha-Pha.
+After dinner, we walked outside to have another beer on the Trading Post porch.
+The sun had set, and we found an inconspicuous people-watching spot next to the busy can crusher.

-The guitar was missing its bottom string but Shane was able to coax a few songs out of it.
-Together we sang “Angel from Montgomery” and “Wild horses”.
+The guitar was missing its bottom string, but Shane was able to coax a few songs out of it – “Angel from Montgomery” and “Wild Horses.”

 La Kiva after the crime